 For roughly $50.00, you can purchase the Cusco acceleration pedal attachment for your 2013+ Subaru BRZ, Scion FRS, or Toyota 86 at the link below.

-BTR Garage is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and inking to Amazon.com.
+The BTR Garage participates in the Amazon Services LLC Associates Program.
+An affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and inking to Amazon.com.